-UNIVERSITY CLASSES / GRADUATE COURSE WORK
+3.E.10.e UNIVERSTIY CLASSES / GRADUATE COURSE WORK

-This is formal course work pertinent to the RTP in which a resident participates.
+This is formal course work pertinent to the cardiology RTP in which a resident participates.
 If a resident enrolls in a course that has a direct relationship to cardiology practice or research, such as physiology, pathology, statistics, or other related fields, the resident may log the course as part of a cardiology educational experience.
 If a physician cardiologist or Cardiology Diplomate (ACVIM or ECVIM-CA) teaches a course, it can be used to fulfill the education requirements.
 If a course covers a cardiology topic, the resident may enter the full number of hours that the resident attends the course into their log.
 If the resident attends a class in a related field (e.g., statistics) and wants to use the class as cardiology educational experience for more than 10 hours per year, then the resident must submit a written description of the class to the CRTC along with the logs.
-If the CRTC rejects these hours, and if the SD or the resident disagrees with the CRTC's decision, then an appeal can be made to the ACVIM Appeals Committee.